orval-labs/orval/docs/src/pages/guides/basics.md

 title: Basics
 ---

-You should define a OpenAPI specification (example <a href="https://github.com/orval-labs/orval/blob/master/samples/basic/petstore.yaml" target="_blank"> petstore.yaml</a>).
+Start by generating or defining an OpenAPI specification (example <a href="https://github.com/orval-labs/orval/blob/master/samples/basic/petstore.yaml" target="_blank"> petstore.yaml</a>).

-And then create a file `orval.config.js` at root of your project:
+Then create a file `orval.config.js` at the root of your project:

 ## Example of orval.config.js